 Only when walking far out to the reef at low tide - there might be sea urchins.
-Barefoot swimming or beach walking is not a problem.
+Barefoot swimming or beach walking is fine.

-No, twice a day the tide comes in (a tide table is available in the restaurant).
-The highs can vary up to two meters (depending on the moon phase), with waves splashing up to the beach wallat maximum tide.
-For shallower times there is the pool.
+No, twice a day the tide comes in (a tide table is in the restaurant).
+The highs vary up to two meters (depending on the moon phase), with waves splashing up the beach wall at maximum tide.
+For shallow times: there is the pool.

 Do the beach vendors charge reasonable prices?

-Often, but not always - in doubt please ask the hosts.
-We have tried to introduce two "market days" to reduce their presence on the beach.
-Inform us if there is any harassment.
-Please do not buy shells or starfish –their export is prohibited anyway!
+Sometimes, but not always - in doubt please ask the hosts.
+Inform us should there be any harassment.
+Please do not buy shells or starfish – their export is prohibited anyway!